 Broken into three chapters, namely: ‘Rustic Mushroom Tart,’ ‘Mom’s French Toast and Deconstructed Scallops,’ and ‘A Bird, a Bottle, and a Salted Baguette,’ the first full line of dialogue comes from Amir (played by Alex Wolff) – a young, arrogant dealer who visits him every Thursday in order to provide the man with living essentials, in return of his precious truffle discoveries.

 The nosy, talkative Amir is eager to know more about the man and his reasons to have chosen such an isolated life, but he dismisses him off and Amir just backs off.
 The viewer does know that his name is Rob, but Amir being more eager in earning a fortune rather than making friends with a person who is reluctant for any kind of human interaction just drives away.

 Rob’s only agenda is that he wants his pig back.
 Therefore, Amir takes him to one of the biggest dealers of truffles, someone he himself sells to.
-The answers are not there but they do get a hint that some of the drug-hooked hippies might be behind this pig stealing conspiracy.
-When they don’t get final says from the hippies, Rob is forced to look back into the past.
+The answers are not there, but they do get a hint that some of the drug-hooked hippies might be behind this pig stealing conspiracy.
+When they don’t get the final say from the hippies, Rob is forced to look back into the past.

 Who is/was Robin Feld?

 Rob is, of course, short for Robin Feld.
 But it’s a strange feeling whenever the name comes up.
 It is as if an old gangster has been suddenly summoned from his grave, and everyone is just amused.
 His first name comes up when Rob decides to go to Portland in order to visit Edgar (Darius Pierce) – an old acquaintance who he thinks might have some information about his pig.